why-not-try-calmer/HaskellSchool/en/lessons/basics/folding-foldable-folds.md

 ## Introduction

-_Folding_ is a form of computation that aggregates many values into a single whole by successive applications of a single step.
+_Folding_ is a form of computation that aggregates many values into a single whole by successive applications of a step function.

 The beauty of folding shines from the fact that can be used to express almost any form computation: any combination of _map_, _filter_, _reduce_ is a variety of folding; and any recursion can be done with folding.
 It is thus ubiquitous in programming languages and a cornerstone to Haskell.